 But going to the theatre is not always an option.
 That’s where digital learning comes into its own.
-We teach Shakespeare’s Twelfth Night here through an interactive video - presented in the modern era, contextualising it for the learner.
+With our friends at Video Interact, we created an interactive video to teach Shakespeare’s Twelfth Night - presented in the modern era, contextualising it for the learner.
 Video is accessible anywhere, any time, by whoever needs it, and the learner can watch it as many times as they want to.

 The interactive aspect here means learners can get more information in the moment they need it; definitions of strange terminology, insights into the characters, and so on.
 Video brings the story to life - and the interactivity adds depth and clarity to what they’re learning about it.